 Analysis comes from a distinguished team of experts from universities including American University, BYU, Columbia, Denver, Georgetown, Maryland, Michigan, Princeton, Tufts, UCLA, UCSD, Wisconsin, and Yale.
 The goal is to anticipate the questions you have about violence happening around the world and to offer you simple, straight-forward analysis before anyone else does.
 No jargon.
 No lingo.
 Just insightful content.
 We hope you find it helpful.

-Erica Chenoweth is Assistant Professor at the Josef Korbel School of International Studies at the University of Denver and an Associate Senior Researcher at the Peace Research Institute of Oslo (PRIO).
+Erica Chenoweth is Associate Professor at the Josef Korbel School of International Studies at the University of Denver and an Associate Senior Researcher at the Peace Research Institute of Oslo (PRIO).
 Previously she taught at Wesleyan University and held fellowships at Harvard University’s Kennedy School of Government, Stanford University, UC-Berkeley, and the University of Maryland.
 Chenoweth is an internationally-recognized authority on terrorism, nonviolent resistance, and counterterrorism.
 Her three books include Why Democracy Encourages Terrorism; Why Civil Resistance Works: The Strategic Logic of Nonviolent Conflict; and Rethinking Violence: States and Non-State Actors in Conflict.
-The author of dozens of scholarly and popular articles, she hosts a blog called Rational Insurgent and is an occasional blogger at The Monkey Cage and Duck of Minerva.
+The author of dozens of scholarly and popular articles, she was named one of Foreign Policy’s Top 100 Global Thinkers for 2013, hosts a blog called Rational Insurgent, and is an occasional blogger at The Monkey Cage.

 Barbara Walter is Professor of Political Science and Associate Dean at the Graduate School of International Affairs and Pacific Studies at the University of California San Diego.
 She is an authority on international security, with an emphasis on internal wars, unconventional violence, and bargaining and conflict.
 She received her Ph.D. in political science from the University of Chicago, and held post docs at Harvard University and Columbia University.
 Walter is on the editorial board of the American Political Science Review, Journal of Politics, Journal of Conflict Resolution, International Studies Quarterly, and International Interactions.
 She is also the recipient of numerous grants and fellowships, including awards from the National Science Foundation, Carnegie Corporation of New York, Guggenheim, and Smith Richardson Foundations.